victorduarte/delitulmin-sourcezone/README.md

 Repository with projects Java

-It repository contains currently a progress bar for the shell of windows and linux for applications java
+It repository will contain a progress bar for the shell of windows and linux for applications java

 Use:
   1. Get the bar progress with: